 Having aortic valve regurgitation means that your heart is working overtime to keep up with your body's needs.
 Your doctor will probably suggest lifestyle changes to help your heart.

 Treatment for chronic aortic valve regurgitation includes medicines to reduce blood pressure.
 If you have valve replacement surgery, you will need to take medicines to prevent infection and blood clots around the artificial valve.

 If your regurgitation is moderate to severe, your doctor may prescribe blood pressure medicine such as:

 If you have valve replacement surgery, you may need:

 Valve replacement surgery is the only cure for aortic valve regurgitation.
 Having surgery is a big decision.
 To help decide when you need surgery, you and your doctor will look at your overall health, your heart health, and how severe your regurgitation is.

 Your doctor will check:

-If you need some other heart surgery, such as coronary artery bypass graft surgery , your doctor may suggest valve replacement at the same time.
+If you need some other heart surgery, such as bypass surgery , your doctor may suggest valve replacement at the same time.

 Even if you don't have symptoms, your doctor may suggest surgery.
 Most of the time, symptoms only occur when the heart is already damaged.
 Learn more about deciding about surgery for aortic valve replacement.